HBV in english

 Weekly games and trainings

-Due to COVID-19 pandemic there are some special arrangements (overriding rules in the next paragraph) regaridng Weekly Games.
-Check them out HERE!
+Due to COVID-19 pandemic there are some special arrangements (e.g. you have to sign up in advance for the games on the previous day, different time slots) regarding Weekly Games.
+Check the arrangements HERE!

 All players will be divided into groups of four, and everyone will play with everyone one game until 21 points.
 After the games, the ranking points of every player will be counted, and the ranking points affect your ranking which will affect who you will play with in the next weekly games.